We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Platform

 The best platform offered by S&P brokers is a matter of personal preference.
-But key elements to look for when investing in the S&P 500 are straightforward volume charts, market indicators (such as 50, 60 or 90-day moving average tickers), plus other technical analysis tools.
-Additionally, it is worth making sure you can access strong trend tracking and comprehensive price history, plus information on company economics.
+But key elements to look for when trading the S&P 500 are straightforward volume charts, market indicators (such as 50-, 100-, and 200-day moving average tickers), plus other technical analysis tools.
+Additionally, it is worth making sure you can access strong trend tracking and comprehensive price history, plus information on company fundamentals.

 Some S&P 500 brokers will facilitate trading on industry-established platforms such as MetaTrader 4 (MT4) or MetaTrader 5 (MT5).
-Alternatively, investors may wish to use a platform that is independent of their brokerage when speculating on the S&P 500.
-Traders may prefer to use charts that they are already familiar with from TradingView, for example.
+Alternatively, traders may wish to use a platform that is independent of their brokerage when trading the S&P 500.
+Many active traders may prefer to use charts that they are already familiar with from TradingView, for example.

 Fees

-Retail investing can incur high fees, including commissions, deposit and withdrawal charges, plus transaction costs.
-If you’re trading in high volumes, these fees can reduce your overall yield, erode profits and impact your S&P margin.
+Active trading can incur various fees, including commissions, deposit and withdrawal charges, plus transaction costs.
+If you’re trading in high volumes, these fees can reduce your overall yield, erode profits and impact your S&P 500 margin.
 Some S&P 500 brokers will advertise a $0 fee package when trading the index, but bear in mind that there may be hidden charges that are applied later.

-For example, IG offers commission-free direct investing on the S&P 500, though overnight swap charges apply.
+For example, overnight swap charges often apply when holding CFD positions on the index.
 The best brokers that support S&P 500 trading provide a transparent fee structure and a published pricing schedule available on their website.
-Prospective investors should be able to research how much it will cost to trade the S&P 500 without needing to create an account with a given provider.
+Prospective traders should be able to research how much it will cost to trade the S&P 500 without needing to create an account with a given provider.

 Customer Support

-Investing in any asset class can be confusing, so you may rely on the support services of S&P 500 brokers.
+Trading any asset class can be raise questions, so you may rely on the support services of S&P 500 brokers.
 Reliable and responsive customer service is important here.

 During market operating hours, most brokerages will offer comprehensive support, with the best brokers that offer S&P 500 trading providing 24/7 customer service via live chat, telephone, email and social media.